Gabrison/webz.io-assigment/README.md

 ## Tests Performed

 ### Simulating Node Failure and Floating IP Failover
-To verify that the floating IP transfers to the next active server in the cluster, we performed the following test:
+To verify that the floating IP transfers to the next active server in the cluster, i performed the following test:
 - **Action:** Checked which server was currently holding the floating IP using the cluster status command:
   ```sh
   docker exec -it webz-001 crm status | cat